Sunflower Fields You Should Visit in NC

 One of my favorite sunflower fields in NC has to be at Hill Ridge Farms.
 Not only do they have fields of different sunflowers that are U-pick, but also tons of other wildflowers too!

 Walking through the fields at Hill Ridge Farms feels like you’re walking through a jungle of sunflowers.
 Located in Youngsville, NC (just outside of Wake Forest), they are pretty close to the Raleigh / Durham / Chapel Hill area with over 50 acres.

-Their Sunflower festival has not been announced for 2023 yet, but it is generally mid-July.
+Their Sunflower festival is generally mid-July.
 So far, they have had some of the most unique sunflower patches I’ve ever seen!

 This year, they will also have a food truck, music, and even a covered wagon ride to and from the sunflower fields.